github-for-unity/Unity/docs/using/quick-guide.md

 ### Requirements

 -   Unity 5.4 or higher
-    -   There's currently an blocker issue opened for 5.3 support, so we know it doesn't run there.
+    -   There's currently a blocker issue opened for 5.3 support, so we know it doesn't run there.
 Personal edition is fine.
 -   Git and Git LFS 2.x

 #### Git on macOS

 The current release has limited macOS support. macOS users will need to install the latest [Git](https://git-scm.com/downloads) and [Git LFS](https://git-lfs.github.com/) manually, and make sure these are on the path.
-You can configure the Git location in the Settings tab on the GitHub window.
+You can configure the Git location in the `Settings` tab on the GitHub window.

 The easiest way of installing git and git lfs is to install [Homebrew](https://brew.sh/) and then do `brew install git git-lfs`.